 Each World Race will be priced separately according to the route of that Race; you can find the price of each trip by visiting the Routes Tab.
 We encourage Racers to connect with a community of supporters for both prayer and financial support.
 We understand that raising money can be intimidating, so we have staff members committed to help you through the support raising process.
 (For more information, Support Raising 101.)
 And we only require a portion of the money to be raised before you leave; the rest can be raised while you're on the field.
 If you're worried about finances, don't be.
 Over the years, we've learned time and time again that when God calls, he provides.

 The funds that you raise cover all team costs once the trip begins.
 This includes food, lodging, and air, land & sea travel.
 It also covers administrative, setup, coaching, debrief, and training costs prior to and at the start of the Race.

 It does not include: personal spending money, travel to the training, travel to the start point, return travel home from a major U.S. city at the conclusion of the Race, medical insurance [required], and vaccinations.

-Q: Can a Non-US citizen apply for the World Race?A: We accept international applicants who are citizens of some westernized countries.
-However, due to many obstacles including increased cost and complex, varying visa requirements, we are not able to include participants from certain countries.
+We do accept international applicants.
+However, international applicants need to be aware that due to many obstacles including increased cost and complex, varying visa requirements, we are not able to include participants from certain countries.
 Non-US applicants must be prepared to coordinate additional logistics, including travel to and from training camp, health insurance coverage, and visas in each destination country.
 In addition, all trip fees and charges must be paid in US dollars, and tax deductions are only available for US residents.
 Non-US applicants must be fluent in English.
 Please contact us for details and to determine if you are eligible to apply.